This Asian-style Sesame Ahi Tuna Steak recipe is rich and meaty and made with a ginger-garlic-soy sauce marinade.

 If you love the idea of seafood and haven’t yet given Ahi tuna a try, then you’ll love this recipe for Sesame Ahi Tuna Steak.
 It uses a ginger garlic soy sauce marinade that adds a lot of flavor to the meat along with some spice.

-Truth be told, I love to vary my seafood and one kind that I hadn’t made in quite a while was Ahi tuna.
+Truth be told, I love to vary my seafood and one kind that I especially love to make is Ahi tuna.

 Depending upon where you buy it and the quality of the fillet, this tuna can be a bit pricey, but I was able to catch it on sale at my local grocer so I bought some for dinner.

-My idea was to add an Asian twist to the fish fillet, so I chose to marinate it with a mix of fresh minced garlic and ginger, soy sauce and sesame oil.
-For a bit of “crunch” I added some black sesame seeds.
-I, then, allowed the marinade to do it’s mojo for about 30 minutes after I put the steaks back in the fridge, lightly covered with plastic wrap.
+This recipe adds an Asian twist to the fish fillet with a marinade mix of fresh minced garlic and ginger, soy sauce and sesame oil.
+For a bit of “crunch” there’s some black sesame seeds.
+You’ll want to allow the marinade to do it’s mojo for about 30 minutes after which you can put the steaks back in the fridge, lightly covered with plastic wrap.

-This gave me time to make up some Asian-Sesame Couscous and a crisp Asian Cucumber Salad.
+When I make this recipe for my family, I like to make up some Asian-inspired Sesame Couscous, as well as a crisp Asian Cucumber Salad.
 Both pair well with this tuna dish and is just the ticket for easy weeknight dining.

-I prepped the fry pan with some sesame oil and allowed the oil to get to a “ripple” stage and then carefully added the Ahi tuna steaks into the hot pan.
+When it’s time to cook the ahi fillets, prepare the frypan with a drizzle or two of sesame oil.
+You’ll want to allow the oil to get to a “ripple” stage and before carefully adding the Ahi tuna steaks into the hot pan.

-Finally, I pan fried the tuna approximately four minutes on one side and then turned it over to finish cooking on the other side until brown.
+Finally, panfry the tuna approximately four minutes on one side and then turned it over to finish cooking on the other side until brown.

 The trick when cooking Ahi tuna is not to overcook it.
 You want to eat it with a bit of pink (some prefer it with A LOT of pink–meaning rare).
 But for most folks this should suffice.
 Even so, if you like your tuna steaks rare, cook it less time.